Yo0GuitarIT/lucky-draw/README.md

 3. If a prize is found, the current player wins and is removed from the game.
 4. The game ends when all three prizes are discovered.
 5. Use the reset button to start a new game at any time.

-## Installation and Setup

-1. Clone the repository: